 Figure 7: Click on the vertical guide to establish the top point of your parabola

-Figure 8: Cursor placed on the horizontal line to establish the end point of parabola
+Figure 8: Cursor placed on the horizontal line to establish the endpoint of a parabola

 Figure 9: Completed parabola